Fever Management: Safe Herbal Teas in Childhood

 Caution: In pregnancy, breastfeeding, and for children under two, spearmint is preferred because it is gentler.

 Ginger (Zingiber officinalis)

 Herbal teas, baths, tinctures, and glycerites are a good first line treatment option for managing fevers, especially in children.
-They are especially useful because they can also help with symptoms that accompany fevers like irritability, nausea, chills, and lack of appetite.
+They are extremely useful because they also help with symptoms that accompany fevers like irritability, nausea, chills, and lack of appetite.